4 Lies My Pain Tells Me

 Are you ready to take those lies and filter them through God’s radical promises?

-Friend, will you walk me in this fight for truth?
+Friend, will you walk with me in this fight for truth?

 “For the Lord is good; His mercy is everlasting, And His truth endures to all generations.”
 (Psalms 100:5)